tumi8/hloc/README.md

 The second command executed in `example-initial-db-setup` shows how to preprocess the domains.

+When this two steps are finished you need to load our SQL functions in `db-functions.sql` with:

+`psql -d <database-name> -f db-functions.sql`

 ### Searching for location hints

 - No additional sources are needed here.
 Our balcklist can be found in the `blacklists` directory